Back to top

 Woodacre 4th of July Parade & Festivities

 • Bring the family to San Geronimo Valley's Independence Day parade and country fun day on July 4th.
-The parade begins at noon at the Woodacre Improvement Club in downtown Woodacre and follows Railroad Avenue to Dickson Ranch, with festivities continuing until 4 pm.
-Enjoy games, burgers, a flea market, and live music.
-For more info, visit their website.
+The parade begins at noon at the Woodacre Improvement Club in downtown Woodacre and follows Railroad Avenue to Dickson Ranch.
+Event details.

 Sausalito Fireworks